Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 David Boulton: I want to put the classroom and the other subsequent complications and stages of the shame conversation on hold.
 Let’s come back to: I am interested in something and then the shame spotlight hits and boom – I’m going off into whatever shame makes relevant.
 Quite independent of all the feelings that we have about shame, all of the subsequent concepts about shame, I am interested in talking about the fundamentally disabling influence of shame on the reading process.

 Dr. Donald Nathanson: I’m asking you to consider that there are two forms of cognition in the learning process.
 One is the neo-cortical brain, our most recent evolutionary adaptation, that lets us process information.
 It lets us correlate new things we’re learning to stuff we learned before.
 It lets us calculate, remember, store, associate, all those wonderful things about the neo-cortical brain.
-But there’s another part of the brain that is critical here, that’s the affect brain.
-What the affect system does is it focuses this new neo-cortical mechanism; it focuses on what needs to be done next.
+But there’s another part of the brain that is critical here; that’s the affect brain.
+What the affect system does is focus this new neo-cortical mechanism; it focuses on what needs to be done next.

-So just as you can be really interested in whatever you’re studying and a book thumps in another part of the room and you and everybody looks over where the noise came from, when something ambiguous appears in front of us, a squiggle that makes no sense, a collection of letters that doesn’t as we say, read-out, our attention can lose focus on what we were interested in.
-When we are reading along and suddenly it stops making sense our flow becomes interrupted and we may frown and look away for a moment.
+So just as you can be really interested in whatever you’re studying and a book thumps in another part of the room, and you and everybody looks over where the noise came from; when something ambiguous appears in front of us, a squiggle that makes no sense, a collection of letters that doesn’t, as we say, read-out, our attention can lose focus on what we were interested in.
+When we are reading along and suddenly it stops making sense, our flow becomes interrupted and we may frown and look away for a moment.
 What’s happened is that the attention to what we were reading became focused instead on the shame we felt about being confused.

-So if there’s something we can not understand, which always happens to me by the way when I read English text and the author has put something in Greek letters.
-I always go ugh because I don’t read Greek.
+So if there’s something we can not understand (which always happens to me by the way when I read English text and the author has put something in Greek letters), I always go ‘ugh’ because I don’t read Greek.
 That’s a moment of shame.
 I am now focused on my inability to read Greek.
-I have left completely everything the author wanted me to know and I’m having a moment of shame that I cannot read Greek letters, I cannot understand Greek words.
+I have left completely everything the author wanted me to know, and I’m having a moment of shame that I cannot read Greek letters, I cannot understand Greek words.
 And then I have to go back to the text knowing I haven’t really understood what the author wants me to understand.
-I go back to the text with a reduced feeling of self-confidence and I try to figure out what might that have meant.
-If that happens to me, as a skilled good reader adult, what must happen to the child?
+I go back to the text with a reduced feeling of self-confidence and I try to figure out what that might have meant.
+If that happens to me, as a skilled, good reader adult, what must happen to the child?
 I know that I have a lifetime of successful reading, but that’s not what’s happening to the child, and our educational system has not taken that into account adequately.

-When the child sees a stimulus on the printed page that can’t be deciphered for any reason, another spotlight takes away the spotlight of interest and that’s the spotlight of shame.
+When the child sees a stimulus on the printed page that can’t be deciphered for any reason, another spotlight takes away the spotlight of interest, and that’s the spotlight of shame.
 Just like when that book dropped, the spotlight of startle distracted the child’s neo-cortical cognitive apparatus to think about what made that noise.
 The spotlight of shame forces us to think about our worst self, our defects, everything that has previously ever triggered shame.
 It is only with the greatest of strength that we remove ourselves from what shame focused us on, another spotlight, and we come back to being interested on the page.
-And we don’t go back to it like that, we go back like ugh, very slowly and very painfully.
+And we don’t go back to it like that, we go back like ‘ugh’, very slowly and very painfully.
 That’s what’s happening to the neo-cortical cognitive apparatus in that moment between interest and shame and the return from shame affect.

 The Downward Spiral of Shame:

-David BoultonThat’s great.
+David Boulton: That’s great.
 This is what we’ve been calling the downward spiral that happens in reading, a variation on your compass.
 The more shame that they’re experiencing in the overall learning to read process, the more that this is going on, the more that it’s interrupting the possibility of a good experience of reading, the more that it’s triggering shame, the more that this thing starts to work against itself.

 Dr. Donald Nathanson: Do you think that you can ask a simpler question sir?
 That was a very complicated thing you said.
-What I’m joking about is as you go from a momentary, a scene of shame to the assembly of multiple scenes of shame occurring during the process of reading, then you have a buildup in the individual that we call script formation.
+What I’m joking about is as you go from a momentary scene of shame to the assembly of multiple scenes of shame occurring during the process of reading, then you have a buildup in the individual that we call script formation.
 It’s no longer a matter of just the affect shame pulling us with a new spotlight to what we can’t understand.
 It’s more evidence that we are poor understanders, that we are poor readers.
 (One of the things that can happen a great many times as we start to read and experience this painful shame.)

-If a great many times that we’re reading the ambiguity triggers a moment of shame and we begin to associate reading with the pain of shame, then wouldn’t we be stupid to keep reading?
-What happens is that the child says I can’t read or I don’t want to do this or you can’t make me do this or reacts in a number of ways that frustrate the intent of the teacher.
+If a great many times that we’re reading the ambiguity triggers a moment of shame, and we begin to associate reading with the pain of shame, then wouldn’t we be stupid to keep reading?
+What happens is that the child says I can’t read or I don’t want to do this or you can’t make me do this, or reacts in a number of ways that frustrate the intent of the teacher.

 The Compass of Shame: